woshilapin/kirin/readme.md

 ```

 ##### POST
-To create a new contributor, parameters need to be given in the query's string or in json send in the body
+To create a new contributor, parameters need to be given in json sent in the body

 ###### post Parameters
 Property | Type | Description